 The mission of the English department is to train graduates who can write effectively, creatively, and persuasively and who reflect the image of God with sound thinking, artful expression, thoughtful literary analysis, and a commitment to the biblical worldview.

 Dr. Tim Hange, Rebecca Howell, and other Adjunct Faculty

 Author, Editor, Technical Writer, Copywriter, Journalist, Social Media Specialist, Email Marketing Specialist, Columnist, Blogger, Ghostwriter, Screenwriter, Speechwriting, Fundraising, Managing Writing Projects

-The English Department will produce graduates who are able to:
+The English Department seeks to prepare students to: